mursya/bem-news/bem-tools-0-6-4/bem-tools-0-6-4.en.md

 Here `cache:false` says that by default levels' cache is off.

-`except` is an array of levels' paths (or directories containing levels) on which will act the exception, i.e. in this case the cache is enabled.
+`except` is an array of levels' paths (or directories containing levels) treated as exceptions, e.g. in this case the cache is enabled.

 The cache will be regenerated if the build was run with the option `--force`.

 ## The changes in API

-### 1. Settings for the own technology for using the new API
+### 1. Settings for your own technology to use the new API

-To make possible for your technology use the new API you need to export the property API_VER:
+To allow your technology to use the new API you need to export the property API_VER:

 ```js
 exports.API_VER = 2;